Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Review of Related Literature.

-Capacity sharing is also prevalent in other industries.
-Busy hotels can collaborate with nearby underselling hotels to accommodate their guests \citep{Guo18}.
-Ocean carriers can purchase capacity from each other to lower their operational costs. \cite{Agarwal10} have studied service network design for a liner shipping alliance.
-They developed a heuristic for choosing the services to integrate in the alliance and for allocating the capacity of the vessels to the chosen services. \cite{Zheng15} focused on the network design problem for a liner shipping alliance.
-They proposed a mixed integer linear programming model to determine a set of alliance service routes and capacity allocation policy. \cite{Chun17} have addressed the capacity exchange and alliance profit allocation problem and proposed a stochastic mathematical program with equilibrium constraints to ensure that each member of an alliance benefits.
+\cite{poundarikapuram04} have proposed a decentralized decision-making framework based on the L-shaped method for a collaborative planning problem in a supply chain.
+This framework separates the centralized problem into a master problem that includes common variables for all parties and sub-problems with private local objectives and variables.
+The authors have presented an iterative procedure, where the parties can solve their local problems privately and disclose limited information to solve the master problem at each iteration. \cite{topaloglu12} has studied a centralized alliance problem in airline revenue management.
+By relaxing the shared constraints with dual variables, he has proposed a decomposition approach to find booking limits for each alliance partner as well as bid-prices. \cite{amaruchkul11} have addressed data privacy in air-cargo transportation.
+The carrier allocates bulk cargo capacity to the forwarder that sells this capacity to individual customers.
+The authors have studied the capacity contract between these two partners when the forwarder has private information on demand distribution, operating costs, and reservation profits. \cite{Chun17} have addressed the capacity exchange problem in maritime transportation and proposed a two-stage framework to obtain the optimal resource allocation policy between alliance partners.
+In the first stage, optimal capacity exchange amount is determined so that the total alliance profit is maximized.
+Given the allocated capacities, each party decides on the reservation price to maximize its own local objective in the second stage.
 Recently, \cite{Lai2019} have studied the capacity allocation problem for a freight alliance by considering the data privacy in revenues and profit margins.
-Different from our study, they assumed that the alliance partners jointly book freight capacity from the market according to the forecasted shipping demand, and then share this capacity during the planning period.
-Since there is no capacity exchange between partners, capacity is not considered as private information.
-The authors first studied the centralized capacity allocation problem assuming revenue information is public.
-Due to the difficulty in solving the centralized problem, they proposed an iterative auction mechanism based on primal-dual method to find the capacity allocation policy.
-In the designed auction mechanism, the alliance partners do not need to share their private data. \cite{Guo18} have focused on the relationship between collaboration and competition in the retailing market.
-The authors have explored how the shared capacity price should be set with respect to competitive product prices.
-There are also collaborative strategies in logistics so that transportation companies can operate more efficiently and in a more sustainable way under competitive and global pressures \citep{verdonck2013collaborative, gansterer2018collaborative}.
+They assume that the alliance partners jointly book freight capacity from the market according to the forecasted shipping demand, and then share this capacity during the planning period.
+The authors have first studied the centralized capacity allocation problem assuming revenue information is public.
+Due to the difficulty in solving the centralized problem, they have proposed an iterative auction mechanism based on the primal-dual method to find the capacity allocation policy.
+In the designed auction mechanism, the alliance partners do not need to share their private data except the forecasted shipping demand.